Boxing Fever

-Boxing Fever is a boxing video game developed by Digital Fiction and published by Majesco Entertainment for the Game Boy Advance.
+Boxing Fever is a boxing video game developed by Digital Fiction and published by Majesco for the Game Boy Advance.
 It was released in North America on October 30, 2001, and in Europe on February 15, 2002.

 Boxing Fever is a first person boxing game, portrayed from the perspective of the player's fighter.
 Multiplayer is supported through the link cable.
 Boxing Fever received positive reviews from critics, who noted its creative visual style.